vinkrish/F1-2021/README.md

 ## Criteria for Race Winner:

-Only considering race time less than 60000 ms or 60 sec (no logic here just random number assumed), if not the driver is not competitive enough for being in same car.
+Only considering race time gap less than 60000 ms or 60 sec (no logic here just random number assumed), if not the driver is not competitive enough for being in same car.

+> eg: First race, Max Verstappen won race coz his gap of 51302 ms compared to Sergio Perez is the largest among drivers of same car.
+Even though Hamilton won the actual race his gap to Bottas was 37383 ms, we are not considering large gap of more than 60000 ms or 1 min as it gives false result involving bad drivers in the circuit.
 ### Race Winner

 Max Verstappen is the winner with 8 wins, followed by Lewis Hamilton with 3 wins.